1. Warren Hastings was the first ___________.

 Explanation: Impey was said to support Hastings politically.

-22. The impeachment trial of Warren Hastings in Britain lasted from:
+22. The impeachment trial of Warren Hastings in Britain lasted from___________.

 A) 1788–1795